kavintg05/EXP-3-Prompt-Engineering/README.md

 Within a specific use case (e.g., summarizing text, answering technical questions), compare the performance, user experience, and response quality of prompting tools across these different AI platforms.

 ## Algorithm:
+1.Identify the use case (e.g., summarization or technical Q&A).

+2.Select platforms (ChatGPT, Claude, Gemini, Cohere Command, Llama).

+3.Design a standard prompt template with clear structure, constraints, and evaluation requirements.

+4.Run prompts on each model in controlled conditions (default settings, 3 attempts per model).

+5.Collect outputs and anonymize them for unbiased review.

+6.Score outputs on rubric: Faithfulness, Instruction Following, Clarity, Controllability, Safety, Latency, Cost.

+7.Compare performance across platforms using both quantitative (scores) and qualitative (notes).

+8.Conclude trade-offs and give decision heuristics for choosing the right tool.

 ## Prompt
+You are a careful analyst.
+Produce a 180–220 word abstractive summary that reconciles discrepancies in the two texts below.
+Include:
+1. A timeline of events,
+2. Key actors involved,
+3. Implications,
+4. Three verifiable facts with inline [#] markers, and end with a one-sentence uncertainty note.

 ## Output
 # Evaluation of 2024 Prompting Tools Across Diverse AI Platforms